 However, businesses - whether they have an online presence or not - can go through plateaus and decline.
 But do not get discouraged in case you are experiencing this.
 It could only mean that your existing strategies are growing stale.

-That said, we have listed down five effective strategies that can help boost your e-commerce store’s online presence.
+That said, we have listed five effective strategies that can help boost your e-commerce store’s online presence.

-When you make an e-commerce website and you noticed that your online store produces underwhelming results, it is more likely that you need to optimize your website.
+When you make an e-commerce website and you notice that your online store produces underwhelming results, it is more likely that you need to optimize your website.
 After all, an e-commerce website is still a website.

 One of the most important things that you should look into is whether you have duplicate web content.
 E-commerce websites are prone to this since online retailers tend to list similar products.